zachmayer/backblaze_analysis/README.md

 (I don’t love this, and wish I knew how to make the survival curve confidence intervals reflect uncertainy from the number of individuals observed).
-2. This analysis does not assume a constant failure rate.
+2. This analysis does not assume a constant failure rate for each drive model.
 We often see in real life that drives fail at a high rate early on, and then failures become less likely over time.
 3. This analysis allows different drive models to have different failure “curves.”
 I looped over every drive model, ran the `survfit` function in R (which fits a very simple, non-parametric [Kaplan-Meier survival